 Mountain Rose Herbs was one of the first herbal products companies to establish and run a full microbial and analytical lab onsite.
 This allows us to offer complete and sophisticated certificates of analysis.

-Our botanicals are analyzed and measured for identity, microbial and physical contaminants.
-If any material fails to pass our specifications, it is immediately rejected.
+Our botanicals are analyzed and measured for identity, microbial, chemical, and physical contaminants.
+If any material fails to meet our specifications, it is not released into our production areas.

 Despite all of the advances in analytical technology, the human senses have proven to be irreplaceable in determining a quality product.
 After all, machines have not yet taken over for the professional wine, food, or cheese critic!
 Organoleptic testing includes evaluating the color, flavor, texture, aroma, and size of our botanicals.

 Our laboratory also utilizes High Performance Thin Layer Chromatography (HPTLC) to help us establish the identity of our botanical products.
 Each plant has a unique mixture of constituents, and through this method of separating substances of two or more compounds, we are able to create a chromatogram or "fingerprint" to identify a specific herb.
 These fingerprints are then compared to reference samples in our library to confirm product identity and identify potential adulterants.

 Using the latest in moisture count technology, we analyze samples of our herbs in a digital moisture analyzer to give us a precise measurement of a particular herbs’ moisture count.
 This is very important because material that is too moist is prone to mold, fungus, and bacterial outbreaks.